Josh-Wickens/djangos-restaurant/README.md

 - I have tried deleting, amending and adding items to the menu database.
 This in turn updates the webpage with the new or updated items.

-- I have tested the booking form with multiple invalid entried.
+- I have tested the booking form with multiple invalid entries.
 I have tested using an email without a @ sign.
 This throws an error and prevents the user from submitting the form.

 - The restaurant holds 10 tables for reservations, I have tried testing to see if more than 10 bookings can be made for the same time and date.
-An error is raised if restaurant is full.
+An error is raised if the amount of bookings is full for that date and time.

 ![Image of Restaurant full error](https://res.cloudinary.com/wickster/image/upload/v1667174129/full_ss_gp9cyo.png)